Mishalto/falling_sand_sim/README.md

 4. Press F7 or click the "Build" button in CMake Tools to start the build process.
 CMake will handle dependencies and compile the project.
 5. After a successful build, all your executable files will be placed in the /bin directory.
    You can run the program using one of the following methods:
+   Clang:
+   1. ./falling_sand_sim.exe
+   MSVC:
+   1. Navigate to the appropriate build directory (cd Debug or cd Release, depending on your build configuration).
-   - ./falling_sand_sim.exe
+   2. ./falling_sand_sim.exe
-   - or manually navigate to the bin folder inside your project directory and run falling_sand_sim.exe.